 It is usually glaringly obvious when you need to replace your windows.
 However, the high cost of replacing windows can cause homeowners to put off this project year after year.

 - High Energy Bill.
-Energy costs are abnormally high, yet you have done other on window-related repairs in an effort to save money (chiefly, insulation in walls and attic).
+Energy costs are abnormally high, yet you have done other on window-related repairs to save money (chiefly, insulation in walls and attic).

 - Drafts.
 Chilly breezes in your house during the winter can come from even the tiniest cracks in window glass or window framing.